neogrup/neocloud-products-grid/README.md

 ##&lt;neocloud-products-grid&gt;

-`neocloud-grid` Polymer component to display the products (family, sub-family, etc.) in a grid in tree structure.
+`neocloud-products-grid` Polymer component to display the products (family, sub-family, etc.) in a grid in tree structure.

 To develop and test: